Ambulance (TV programme): Series 10: North East Ambulance Service (2022–23)

 This series was split into two halves, with the first three episodes broadcast in October 2022.
-The series' last three episodes - which were originally planned to air in November 2022, were put on hold due to the FIFA World Cup 2022 tournament.
+The series' last three episodes - which were originally planned to air in November 2022, were put on hold due to the 2022 FIFA World Cup tournament.
 It was then revealed during the 2022-23 festive season, that the remaining episodes from the series would resume broadcasting on Wednesday 4 January 2023.

+Series 11: North West Ambulance Service (2023)

+This series was filmed across Lancashire and Greater Manchester during the ongoing NHS strikes, affecting paramedics on the frontline and behind the picket line.
+The series began on 24 August 2023, for a six-week run, until 28 September 2023.

+Series 12: North West Ambulance Service (2024)

+The series began on 31 January 2024, for a six-week run until 20 March 2024.
+Due to scheduling conflicts regarding the 2024 Six Nations Championship, there were no episodes on 7 February 2024 and 28 February 2024.

+Series 13: London Ambulance Service (2024)

+Filmed in Spring 2024, the series was aired from 17 October 2024 until 21 November 2024, and follows crews of the London Ambulance Service.

+Series 14: London Ambulance Service (2025)

+Filmed in 2024, the series was aired from 24 April 2025.
+As with the previous series it again follows crews of the London Ambulance Service.
+Due to scheduling conflicts with the 80th anniversary celebrations of VE Day and the second semi-final of the Eurovision Song Contest there were no episodes on 8 May 2025 and 15 May 2025.

+Series 15: Yorkshire Ambulance Service (2025)

+Filmed in 2025, the series was aired from 21 October 2025.
+It followed crews of the Yorkshire Ambulance Service.

+Episode 5 of the series that aired on 18 November 2025 was the show’s 100th episode.

 Reception

 Michael Hogan, writing for The Daily Telegraph gave the second series 4 stars, saying "All human life was here.
 We witnessed birth, death and resurrection in the space of just two shifts.
 It sure beats Casualty".

 Awards and nominations

 In 2018, Ambulance won its first major award, the BAFTA for the best factual series or strand.

 International versions

 Ambulance Australia screens on Network Ten in Australia.

 The first series of Ambulance (אמבולנס), was aired on Reshet in Israel during 2018.